databyjp/docs/docs/weaviate/concepts/data.md

 The value of the `beacon` sub-property is the `id` value from the New York Times `Publication` object.

+### Performance Considerations for Cross-References

+Cross-references provide flexibility in data modeling, but they come with performance trade-offs:

+#### Query Performance
+- Queries involving cross-references can be significantly slower
+- Performance degrades with:
+  - Multiple levels of cross-references
+  - Complex filtering on cross-referenced objects
+  - Large-scale data models

+#### Best Practices
+- Limit cross-reference depth to a single level
+- Consider denormalization for read-heavy workloads
+- Use batch operations when creating references
+- Plan your data model carefully before implementation

+#### Alternative Strategies
+Instead of using cross-references, consider:
+- Embedding related data directly in objects
+- Using vector search and filters
-Cross-reference relationships are directional.
+- Designing schemas that minimize complex relationships Cross-reference relationships are directional.
 To make the link bi-directional, update the `Publication` collection to add a `hasAuthors` property points back to the `Author` collection.

 ### Multiple vector embeddings (named vectors)